Remote Monitoring

 You are free to create multiple tabs and give them a more specific name rather than Historical Data.

-Note that this tab should display metrics that are useful for customer users, internal metric must be included in a Technician view.
+Note that this tab should display metrics that are useful for customer users; internal metrics must be included in a Technician view.

 Here are some examples of names based on product types:

-System Status/Measures: reports all the historical data that are relevant to the customer user.
+• System Status/Measures: reports all the historical data that is relevant to the customer user.

 Historical Events tab

-A page were to display the historical events occurred on the product.
+The page where the historical events occurred on the product are displayed.

-In the View page, select Thing Definitions tab (switch the thing definition if necessary), open the Customer view and add a new sub-page named Historical Events.
+1. In the View page, select Thing Definitions tab (switch the thing definition if necessary), open the Customer view, and add a new sub-page named Historical Events.

-In the template property write the name of template that will be used as page content, for instance thing_historical_events.
+2. In the template property, write the name ofthe template that will be used as page content, for instance, thing_historical_events.

-This allows the customer user to inspect the events occurred on the product.
+This allows the customer user to inspect the events that occurred on the product.